Priya-Sivalingam/Employee-Management-Sys/README.md

-# ERP System with JWT Authentication and Employee Management
+# Employee Management System with JWT Authentication

 This project implements a legacy internal application for managing employees within an ERP system.
 The application features a strong authentication mechanism using JWT, an employee management system, access control, and input validation.